BEKZATKAZ/ZenthProgrammingLanguage/README.md

 }
 ```
 ### Example Projects
-I made 2 example projects in **examples/** to showcase what the language can do.
+I made 2 example projects in **examples/** to showcase what Zenth is capable of doing.
 - Conway's Game Of Life
 - Short C#/.NET Quiz